Lightnet/threepolygonenginejs/README.md

  * hono js server current testing...

 # Information:
-  This for testing framework servers.

-  Using web server frame build.
-For sandbox testing.

-  Wanted to have stand alone database file.
+  This is protoype to keep things simple without the solid-js or preact-js.
+By using the vanjs for browser javascript module.

+  To develop threejs game with mini game test build.

+  Using the hono server framework, socket.io and sqlite.

+  For basic local game build test for friend party test.

 # Packages:
+ * hono
+ * socket.io
  * better-sqlite3
+ * drizzle-orm
  * mini-van-plate

-# main server:
+# Main server:
  It depend on the packages.
  Hono js is cross platform for nodejs and bun.

-# server:
+# Server:
 ```
 npm run devh
 ```

+# Links:
+ *